PaulMares/cs336-f23-project/README.md

 Prior to running the standalone application, make sure to set the configuration file parameters `server-addr` and `client-addr` to the IPv4 addresses of the server and host respectively.
+The server can be any computer connected to the Internet that will respond to TCP connections.

-The atandalone application only has one option, `-v`, which enables verbose mode.
+The standalone application only has one option, `-v`, which enables verbose mode.
 To run it you must open the folder containing the application in a terminal and run the following command: